 Copies may be mailed at the prices that apply to subscriber copies for 6 months after a subscription has expired if the publisher makes a good-faith attempt to obtain payment or a promise of payment for a renewal during the 6-month period.
-These copies are not considered subscriber copies for determining eligibility for Periodicals mailing privileges, the base for computing the 10% nonsubscriber limits, or whether an issue is a bona fide issue under 8.0.
+These copies are not considered subscriber copies for determining eligibility for Periodicals mailing privileges, the base for computing the nonsubscriber limits under 7.9.1 through 7.9.3, or whether an issue is a bona fide issue under 8.0.